Stop Everything

 for MNR Resource Stewardship and Facility Development Projects, and it identified no significant adverse

+environmental effects.
 As part of this Class EA process, consultation with the public was held at two separate

 meetings (November/08 and January/09) in order to consult on the project with local stakeholders and other